 Hot Buffalo Chicken Dip

-Sauté celery in butter ‘til they’re a little softer but still crunchy.
-Mix everything together with the celery and butter, pour into a 9×13 glass baking dish and top with cheese.
+- Sauté onion and celery in butter ‘til they’re a little softer but still crunchy.
+Mix cream cheese, ranch dressing, and hot sauce together until creamy -- I use a hand-held blender.
+Then stir everything together, pour into a 9×13 glass baking dish and top with cheese.
 Bake until hot.

 Click here to see all of my appetizer recipes.

 I love this recipe.
 I have made it several times in the last 6 months or so and it is an absolute favorite of ours!